ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.rst

 ROS 2 relies on the notion of combining workspaces using the shell environment.
 "Workspace" is a ROS term for the location on your system where you're developing with ROS 2.

-The core ROS 2 workspace is called the underlay.
-Subsequent local workspaces are called overlays.
+Combining workspaces makes developing against different versions of ROS 2, or against different sets of packages, easier.

 When developing with ROS 2, you will typically have several workspaces active concurrently.

-Combining workspaces makes developing against different versions of ROS 2, or against different sets of packages, easier.
-It also allows the installation of several ROS 2 distributions (or “distros”, e.g. Dashing and Eloquent) on the same computer and switching between them.
+This also allows for the installation of several ROS 2 distributions (or “distros”, e.g. Dashing and Eloquent) on the same computer and switching between them.

 This is accomplished by sourcing setup files every time you open a new shell, or by adding the source command to your shell startup script once.
 Without sourcing the setup files, you won’t be able to access ROS 2 commands, or find or use ROS 2 packages.